S-0344

 Plain Language

-Licensed clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders are prohibited from using AI in their clinical practice.
-The same narrow administrative exceptions apply as under § 490.016: scheduling, non-therapeutic logistics communications, billing, records management, and operational data analysis.
-All clinical uses of AI — including therapeutic interaction, treatment planning, diagnostic support, and clinical decision-making — are prohibited.
-This is the chapter 491 parallel to the chapter 490 prohibition, extending coverage to additional mental health professional categories including registered interns and certificateholders.
+Licensed clinical social workers, marriage and family therapists, mental health counselors, registered interns, and certificateholders are broadly prohibited from using any AI system in professional practice.
+The only permitted uses are administrative and supplementary support tasks — scheduling, non-therapeutic logistics communications, billing, patient records management, and operational data analysis.
+This mirrors the § 490.016 prohibition for psychologists and extends the same categorical ban to the Chapter 491 professions, including interns and certificateholders — not just fully licensed practitioners.

 Statutory Text